etweiner/mini2/dataviz3.md

 ## Sketching Out a Solution
 Before I even went to pencil and paper, I already thougtht that I woudld like to see the data displayed in a bar graph.
+With a bar graph, viewers can easily compare and constrast the data presented and it also seemed logical since I am comparing the months of certain years to the amount of people.
 I chose to sketch out three different options of bar graphs as I wasn't quite sure which one would be best to display the data.

 ### Sketch 1
 In the first sketch, I put the months along the x-axis and amount of people along the y-axis.
 I then grouped the bars for the four years of 2018-2021 and color coded them to show distinction.
 I made my sketch too big to fit on the page and could only fit eight months, but I think the idea is still there.